 Dinner was salmon, bok choy, grilled polenta, and a marvelous chocolate concoction.

 After dinner, hotel manager Terry and Kristen did a "future cruisers" presentation, followed by a recap of all the places we have been on the big screen TV, using an excellent map.
-Un-Cruise Adventures is adding a new ship next year, the Wilderness Explorer, which will sail between Juneau and Sitka, with three days spent in Glacier Bay National Park.
-ASC has added a ship that will spend its winter in Hawaii.
+Un-Cruise Adventures' new ship, the Wilderness Explorer, sails between Juneau and Sitka, with three days spent in Glacier Bay National Park.

 Time for bed and then our last full day on the Wilderness Discoverer.